peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  same name, and the address set to
  <code>me@[header-name]-address.invalid</code> as the address (a
  <code>.invalid</code> address is a reserved address that can never belong
  to anyone).
-(An exception is that the Resent-From and Resent-Sender header fields may appear more than once.)
-The generated message should always have a From header field.</p> <p>If a Date and/or Message-ID header field doesn't exist, a field with that name will be generated (using the current local time for the Date field).</p>
- <p>When encoding the message's body, if the message has a text
- content type ("text/*"), the line breaks are a CR byte (carriage return, 0x0d) followed by an LF byte (line feed, 0x0a), CR alone, or LF alone.
+(An exception is that the Resent-* header fields may appear more than once.)
+The generated message should always have a From header field.</p> <p>If a Date and/or Message-ID header field doesn't exist, a field with that name will be generated (using the current local time for the Date field).</p> <p>When encoding the message's body, if the message has a text content type ("text/*"), the line breaks are a CR byte (carriage return, 0x0d) followed by an LF byte (line feed, 0x0a), CR alone, or LF alone.
 If the message has any other content type, only CR followed by LF is considered a line break.</p>

 **Returns:**